 Is CBD Illegal and Does It Get You High?

 Even though it is derived from the cannabis plant, CBD is legal in the UK, but it is not legal throughout the world.

-If you are an international traveler, always spare a moment to find out whether CBD is allowed in your destination.
+Note – If you are an international traveler, always spare a moment to find out whether CBD is allowed in your destination and not legal everywhere.

 As the scientific community discovers new CBD benefits, more people are turning away from prescription drugs and opting for CBD for their wellness.

 In the UK, the CBD industry is one of the fastest-growing, and it is projected that the market will surpass £1 billion by 2025.
 It’s a strong sign that people are greatly drawn to CBD.

 CBD is drawn from the hemp plant, a relative of the marijuana plant, but unlike marijuana, the cannabinoid CBD cannot trigger psychoactive effects (created by THC) or otherwise cause you to get high.

 THC is the psychoactive chemical compound that causes people to get high.
 It is present in marijuana at high levels but presents at minuscule levels in hemp.